 Having trouble doing familiar things, such as cooking

-Your loved one’s health care provider will do a medical exam.
+Your loved one’s healthcare provider will do a medical exam.
 This will include a look at prescription and over-the-counter medicine used.
 It will also look at the person’s diet, medical history, and overall health.
 A complete physical exam will be done.
 If needed, brain imaging will be done.
 A memory problem may be caused by:

 If you’re caring for someone with memory problems, these tips may help.
 You may be able to help the person keep his or her confidence, independence, and dignity for as long as possible.